squall1247/stockcollection/README.md

 # Stockcollection

-The stock management system is a web server for creating and managing stock in database.
+Stockcollection is a web server for creating and managing stock.
+All stocks informations are stored in a SQLite database.
+The web framework is using Django 2.x because 2.x has a huge benefit in performance than 1.x and its URL system is much easier to implement and read.

 ## Features